appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

     ```
 - **onAllData** `Function` [optional]
     works like **onData** prop but all the data objects are passed to the callback function.
+- **defaultQuery** `Function` [optional]
+    runs a default query for the result component.
+Useful if you wish to fetch some results even if no filter is selected.
+The function should return a query.

 ## Demo